j0xhn/100/README.md

 ===
 SCOPE
 ===
++ fix data stucture for writing new users in
 + design tweaks
     have "view more" for Comments
     remove words after they are written to the firebase
 + initially view the top 100 in provo (ranked by overall score)
 + auto fill full of people based on area

 ===
 OPTIONAL